cleentfaar/CleentfaarSudokuBundle/README.md

 ### Coming soon ###
-I will be improving the game's grid itself both visually and technically, this may involve adding more interface elements so that you can really customize the game, and also get hints on the next square to solve, or even let the script attempt to solve the puzzle itself!
+I will be improving the game's grid itself both visually and technically, this may involve adding more interface elements so that you can really customize the game, and also get hints on the next square to solve, or even let the scripts attempt to solve the puzzle themselves in front of your eyes!

 The latter is the ultimate goal of this script, and an important part of it will be displaying to the user each step that the computer needs to take to calculate the final solution.
-Obviously, doing this real-time would be too fast for the user to see what's going on, so I will be adding a way to increase calculation speed (basically: ignoring more and more of the sleep-commands throughout the script).
+Obviously, doing this real-time would often be too fast for the user to see what's going on, so I will be adding a way to decrease calculation speed (basically: enabling more and more of the sleep-commands throughout the scripts).